kirso/KirillSo/src/content/post/markdown-elements/index.md

 Ordered

-1. Lorem ipsum dolor sit amet
-2. Consectetur adipiscing elit
-3. Integer molestie lorem at massa

-4. You can use sequential numbers...
+1. You can use sequential numbers...
-5. ...or keep all the numbers as `1.`
+2. ...or keep all the numbers as `1.`

 Start numbering with offset:

-57. foo
+1. foo
-1. bar
+2. bar

 ## Code